Japan travel tips: Everything you need to know + 3 weeks itinerary

 In the southwest of the main island lies Hiroshima, one of the most exciting cities in Japan.
 The tragic history of the city is commemorated in different memorial sites.
 Although it can get very depressing at times, we can highly recommend a visit to Hiroshima.

 All in all, we liked the city very much: lots of young people, nice restaurants and shops, and much less hustle and bustle than in the other big cities we visited.

 While you’re in Hiroshima it’s also worth a going on a day trip to the the island of Miyajima with the famous torii standing in the water.

 3-week itinerary for Japan: Final thoughts

-As you can see, we’ve left a few overflow days in our three-week three-week trip.
+As you can see, we’ve left a few overflow days in our three-week trip.
 Depending on your interests, you can use them to spend some more time at the individual destinations.
 For example, we spent 10 whole days in Tokyo because we’re absolutely fascinated by major cities.

 Alternatively, you could also go on more day trips from one of the individual destinations.
 You can find more suggestions for day trips in our posts on the individual cities.

 Travel expenses: How expensive is Japan?